moderndatacompany/dataos.info/docs/resources/stacks/bento/getting_started.md

 # Bento: First Steps

-Welcome to the world of Bento, a resilient stream processing stack that enables you to handle your data flows with ease!
+Bento is a resilient stream processing stack designed to simplify data flow management.

-If you're new to the game, fret not!
-We've got you covered with this step-by-step guide to getting you started.
-The first step is to become familiar with Bento on your local system, which is considered part of the best practices to thoroughly test your data pipelines before unleashing them into the wilds of production.
+For new users, setting up Bento in a local environment is recommended as part of best practices.
+This approach allows for comprehensive testing of data pipelines before deploying them to a production environment.

-From there, we'll guide you through the transition to DataOS and beyond.
-Follow along with our expert guidance and before you know it, you'll be a Bento whiz.
+Once the local setup is complete, guidance is available for transitioning to DataOS and expanding pipeline capabilities.
+Refer to the step-by-step guide for detailed instructions on each stage of the process.

 ## Install